End-to-End Optical Propagation Modeling for Water-to-Air Channels under Sea Surface and UAV Effects: Abstract

 \section{Abstract}

-Underwater observatories have recently emerged as an efficient mean of marine biodiversity monitoring.
-In order to conduct data muling from the underwater sensors in an efficient and cost-effective way, we consider the use of optical wireless communications to transmit the data from the underwater sensors to an aerial node close to the water surface, such as an unmanned aerial vehicle (UAV).
-More specifically, we utilize a direct water-to-air (W2A) optical communication link between the sensor node equipped with an LED emitter and the UAV equipped with an ultra-sensitive receiver, i.e., a silicon photo-multiplier (SiPM).
-To characterize this particularly complex communication channel, we introduce a ray-tracing algorithm based on the Monte Carlo method, incorporating the impact of bubbles modeled through the Mie scattering theory and a realistic sea surface representation derived from the JONSWAP spectrum.
-Additionally, we incorporate into this model the channel losses resulting from UAV instability under windy weather conditions.
-Furthermore, we conduct a comprehensive analysis of the wireless channel, examining the influence of key parameters such as wind speed, transmitter configurations, and receiver characteristics.
-Finally, we evaluate the end-to-end performance of the system by analyzing the average bit-error rate at varying depths and data rates, providing valuable insights into the feasibility and efficiency of the proposed approach.
+Underwater observatories have recently emerged as an efficient solution for marine biodiversity monitoring.
+The primary objective of this work is to enable efficient and cost-effective data muling from underwater sensors by investigating the use of optical wireless communications to transmit data from the underwater sensors to an aerial node close to the water surface, such as an unmanned aerial vehicle (UAV).
+More specifically, we utilize a direct water-to-air (W2A) optical communication link between the sensor node equipped with an LED emitter and the UAV equipped with an ultra-sensitive receiver, i.e., a silicon photo-multiplier.
+As a main contribution, we develop a comprehensive Monte Carlo–based ray-tracing algorithm to characterize this complex channel.
+This framework rigorously incorporates the impact of air bubbles modeled through the Mie scattering theory, a realistic sea surface representation derived from the JONSWAP spectrum, and an analytical derivation of the channel loss resulting from UAV instability under wind-induced perturbations.
+Furthermore, we conduct a comprehensive analysis of the W2A channel, examining the influence of key parameters such as wind speed, transmitter configurations, and receiver characteristics.
+The end-to-end performance evaluation demonstrates the practical feasibility of the proposed approach, achieving a bit-error rate of $10^{-3}$ at a data rate of $1$~Mbps for a transmitter depth of ~$47$\,m and wind speeds up to $13$~m/s.